ImFusionGmbH/public-demos/README.md

 You can find more information on our company and what we do on our [website](https://www.imfusion.com).

+**NOTE**: Use the provided git tags to select a version of the example projects that matches your version of the ImFusion SDK.

 ## Examples

 - **AnnotationHandle**: Explains how to add simple interactive handles to `GlPointBasedAnnotation` via a plugin.